APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 This is not an ad hoc political movement where a group of students work with the university administration to change policy.
 This is a system&mdash;a governing body at UCLA that cannot and will not represent certain minorities within the student body but is funded by those minorities.
 This represents a *systematic form of oppression* based on the national origin of this minority group.

-USAC may be confusing mandatory student fees with taxes, for example.
+USAC may be conflating mandatory student fees with taxes, for example.
 When a U.S. citizen becomes naturalized, applicants are required to take an Oath of Allegiance, which includes pledging loyalty to the United States and renouncing allegiance to other nations.
 There is no such oath taken by applicants to the University of California.
 There is no such demand to renounce other nations.

 Article I, Section E of the bylaws, *Discrimination*, also seems relevant here.
 "The Council shall not support or affiliate with any organization which legally